iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/data-flow.md

 - An immutable data structure.
 - A consensus mechanism.

-You can think of these elements as layers of the IOTA 2.0 protocol, where upper layers build on the functionality of the layers below.
+In the IOTA 2.0 protocol, these three elements are abstracted into layers, where upper layers build on the functionality of the layers below.
 The definition of these layers allows for different functionalities to be conveniently separated into modules and addressed individually.
 This article will describe all the modules and their interactions.

 ![Different layers of the protocol](/img/learn/protocols/iota2.0/core-concepts/data-flow/layers.png) **Image 1:** Different layers of the protocol.